 If it was just as easy as “if you build it, they will come.”
 It would be a simple life.
 But it’s not really like that for most of the disruptive products, apps, services, or companies in startup mode now.
 It used to be that if you had a restaurant with good food, they would come.
 But now, especially in trendy parts of town, nobody wants be seen as a restaurant where there’s not a scene.

-You app might need two or three different user types to fly on it own, like a dating app.
+You app developer in San Diego might need two or three different user types to fly on it own, like a dating app.
 Your product might need thousands of merchants to use it for millions of consumers to use the other side, like the first credit card machine.
 Or maybe you need just one guy to use your product where nobody wants to be the first person to use it, like a fax.

 This is traditionally called the chicken or the egg problem in marketing.
 In business schools they like to call it the multisided platform or two sided network adoption problem.